epfl-ada/ada-2021-project-fadalbazooka/README.md

 On the website we are going to create, we are going to work on the types of curves that will allow us to express our results in a clear way.

 ## 5. Proposed timeline

 1) Based on our dataset observations, correct it - Goal : by 03/12

 2) Compute the sentiment analysis and assess the validity of our data - Goal : by 03/10

-At the end of the this phase, we shoul
+At the end of the this phase, we should :

 3) Compute the figures we are interested in and answer our research questions - Goal : by 10/12